rendall/bmapp/README.md

     * *main.js* is primarily the UI and entry-point.
 * The search function is delegated to a [web-worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) so that the user interface can remain responsive.
 * On the server, unknown pages (404) should redirect back to root so that *main.js* can process the URL.

+## CONTRIBUTE ##

+Wonderful!
+I particularly need help with UI.

+1. Create a single issue describing the change you want to make.
+1. Ask me for access to the private repository.
+1. Fork it.
+1. Submit a pull request.